georgepatterson2002/csun-mbb-analysis/README.md

 **Conclusion:**

-The project highlights the effectiveness of Random Forest and SVC models for predicting basketball team performance categories.
-Most influential features included ADJOE, ADJDE, and 2P_D.
+The project highlights the effectiveness of Random Forest and SVC models for predicting basketball team performance categories, with SVC being the most accurate.
+The most influential features included ADJOE, ADJDE, and 2P_D.
 Looking at the analysis, one noticable comparison we can inspect is 2 pointers have a much greater influence on a teams seasonal outcome as opposed to 3 pointers.
 Using this information, a coach can make actionable choices to improve team performance.